sideeg/pdc-investin-website/README.md

-you have to use "composer require doctrine/dbal" bbefore migrate
+you have to use "composer require doctrine/dbal" before migrate